 If so, join the club! 😉

-What is imposter syndrome (also known as imposter phenomenon or fraud syndrome)?
-In short, it is feeling like an imposter when you’re not, like you are a fraud on the verge of being revealed to the world.
-It is a sign that you apply exceptionally high standards to yourself which don’t correlate to how you view others.
+What is imposter syndrome (also known as the imposter phenomenon or fraud syndrome)?
+In short, it is feeling like the imposter when you’re not, like you are a fraud on the verge of being revealed to the world.
+It is a sign that you apply exceptionally high standards to yourself that don’t correlate with how you view others.
 Fear of failure, social comparisons and the pressure of perfection are all indicators of imposter syndrome.

-Research shows nearly 70 percent of people feel like an imposter at least once in their life.
+According to research, nearly 70% of people have felt like the imposter at some point in their lives.
 Imposter syndrome can lead to clinical levels of depression and anxiety.
-Millions of people around the world, even Academy Award Winning actors, Ph.D.s and CEOs, covertly think they are not as great or as gifted as everyone “thinks” they are.
+Millions of people around the world, even Academy Award Winning actors, Ph.D.s, and CEOs, covertly think they are not as great or as gifted as everyone “thinks” they are.

 A few more facts about imposter syndrome

 As I said before, Clance, one of the first psychologists to identify imposter syndrome, defines it this way: